-- Current enrollment in an APA-accredited Ph.D. or Psy.D. program in Clinical or Counseling Psychology - ➤ Completion of 775 Total Hours of practicum work by application deadline - ➤ Completion of combined total of 425 direct intervention and assessment - > Minimum of 240 direct intervention hours - ➤ Minimum of 80 assessment hours - > preferably at least 50% of those combined hours with adult patients and/or clients (with separate minimums as described above) - > If Master's Hours were from a different University from Doctoral program, these hours must be verified by the DCT to be counted - ➤ Comprehensive exams passed by application deadline - Dissertation or Clinical Research Project proposal accepted/approved by committee by application deadline - Experience working with a serious and persistent mentally ill population, particularly adults is highly desirable/preferred, as is prior inpatient psychiatric experience - Experience and/or strong interest in the application of Cognitive Behavioral Therapy interventions/techniques is desirable/preferred
+- > Current enrollment in an APA-accredited Ph.D. or Psy.D. program in Clinical or Counseling Psychology - ➤ Completion of 775 Total Hours of practicum work by AAPI deadline for Practicum Hours Accrued (October 1, 2023). - > Completion of combined total of 425 direct intervention and assessment - Minimum of 240 direct intervention hours - > Minimum of 70 assessment hours (preferred) - > preferably at least 50% of those combined hours with adult patients and/or clients (with separate minimums as described above) - > If Master's Hours were from a different University from Doctoral program, these hours must be verified by the DCT to be counted - > Comprehensive exams passed by application deadline - > Dissertation or Clinical Research Project proposal accepted/approved by committee by application deadline - Experience working with a serious and persistent mentally ill population, particularly adults is highly desirable/preferred, as is prior inpatient psychiatric experience - > Experience and/or strong interest in the application of Cognitive Behavioral Therapy interventions/techniques is desirable/preferred